Numeez/Language-Server-Protocol/README.md

-This is a read me file for LSP server
+This is a read me file for the Language Server Protocol It is an educational form to get started